-Since September 2014, you can pay for your journey on London Underground, tram, DLR, London Overground, and National Rail services that accept Oyster with a contactless payment card.
-London buses stopped accepting cash in July 2014 and you can only use Oyster or contactless payment card for bus journeys.
+You can pay for your journey on London Underground, tram, DLR, London Overground, and National Rail services that accept Oyster with a contactless payment card.
+London buses stopped accepting cash in July 2014, and you can only use Oyster or contactless payment card for bus journeys.

-Contactless bank cards are also being issued by banks outside of the UK but you are advised that overseas transaction fees or charges may apply for travel paid for with a card issued outside the UK.
-Not all non-UK cards are accepted so do check before traveling.
+Contactless bank cards are also being issued by banks outside of the UK, but you are advised that overseas transaction fees or charges may apply for travel paid with a card issued outside the UK.
+Not all non-UK cards are accepted, so do check before traveling.

-If you have a joint account, you can both use a contactless payment card but you must have a contactless payment card each - not one card for one account and try to pay for two people traveling together with one card as that won't work.
+If you have a joint account, you can both use a contactless payment card, but you must have a contactless payment card each, not one card for one account, and trying to pay for two people traveling together with one card won't work.

-The biggest issue to be aware of is 'card clash'.
-I think Londoners are starting to know this phrase by heart as we hear it announced so often on the tube:
+The biggest issue to be aware of is 'card clash.'
+Londoners are starting to know this phrase by heart as we hear it announced so often on the tube:

 Customers are reminded to only touch one card on the reader to avoid paying with a card they did not intend to pay with.

-This means you need to be careful to keep all of your contactless payment cards and your Oyster card separate if you want to ensure only one of them touches the reader and therefore gets charged.
-You could simply take one card out of your wallet and touch it on the reader or keep one card in a separate wallet as you don't need to actually remove the card from a wallet for it to work on the reader.
+This means you need to be careful to keep all of your contactless payment cards and your Oyster card separate if you want to ensure only one of them touches the reader to be charged.
+You could simply take one card out of your wallet and touch it on the reader, or keep one card in a separate wallet as you don't need to actually remove the card from a wallet for it to work on the reader.

 What About Capping?